-Stronger growth and earnings appear to be taking hold globally, while in Europe voters are deciding several key elections.
+Stronger growth and earnings are taking hold globally, while in Europe political risks are abating.

-We agree with the consensus view that investors should maintain their current exposure to non-U.S. equities, both broadly and across major developed-market regions.
-While corporate fundamentals and valuations are increasingly potential tailwinds, populist politics in Europe could lead to greater volatility.
+We agree with the consensus view that investors should overweight non-U.S. equities in a global balanced portfolio.
+Improving corporate fundamentals and attractive valuations are increasingly potential tailwinds, while populist politics have started to fade in Europe.

 A nimble approach may be warranted to pursue income opportunities outside of low-yielding government sectors.

-Our fixed-income view stems from the bearish outlook we heard from a number of managers; some have actively reduced duration.
-We believe bank loans and investment-grade corporates still offer upside.
+Our fixed-income view stems from the bearish outlook of a number of managers in our network; some have reduced duration.
+We believe investment-grade corporates and emerging-market debt still offer upside.

-The U.S. Federal Reserve continues to withdraw liquidity at a measured pace, in keeping with strong employment data and rising wage inflation.
-Elsewhere, central bankers appear to be moving beyond peak accommodation as growth firms.
+The U.S. Federal Reserve continues to withdraw liquidity at a measured pace as employment data remains strong, although inflationary pressures remain limited.
+Elsewhere, central bankers appear to be moving beyond peak accommodation as global economic growth firms.